presseverykey/everykey-sdk/README.md

 - gnu make
 - checksum tool (go to checksum directory, build checksum tool (`make`))

-For compiling the checksum tool, you might also need a gcc for your development computer.
+For compiling the checksum tool, you may also need to install a gcc for your development computer.

 Make sure that the toolchain's tools, make and checksum are found by your terminal (adjust $PATH so that they can be found).